sourceduty/Military_AI/README.md

 The aircraft in the image appears to be a CF-18 Hornet, which is part of the Canadian Forces.
 The CF-18 is a versatile fighter jet used by the Royal Canadian Air Force (RCAF).
 It is indeed a supersonic aircraft, capable of reaching speeds in excess of Mach 2, which is more than twice the speed of sound.

+[Superdrone](https://chatgpt.com/g/g-676f91417e608191b05de4f065695233-superdrone) is a custom GPT made for researching and developing futuristic supersonic drone technologies.
+Its primary goal is to explore advanced propulsion systems, such as scramjets and pulse detonation engines, to achieve high-speed flight while ensuring efficiency and sustainability.
+Superdrone also investigates lightweight, heat-resistant materials for drone airframes and cutting-edge avionics for precise navigation and adaptive flight control at extreme speeds.
+The GPT delves into potential applications like high-speed cargo delivery, emergency response, and surveillance, while addressing challenges related to airspace integration, noise reduction, and regulatory issues.
+Additionally, Superdrone envisions a global network of drone hubs for efficient operations, emphasizing AI-driven systems for route optimization, collision avoidance, and autonomous mission execution.

 #

 ![CLI](https://github.com/user-attachments/assets/501e5ac3-d64c-4198-bbde-6178078ea298)